 We already owned some suitable items – a brass compass, a simple ceramic bowl, a selection of antique books – and I bought some others, including an hourglass, a set of three wooden dice and an ornate sea shell.

 The entropic vanitas aesthetic has much in common with that of the Japanese wabi-sabi philosophy, which favors humility, rusticity and the imperfection of time-worn and hand-made objects.
-Vanitas altars require an investment of creativity but they don’t require much of your time, nor money, and I can firmly recommend making your own if you feel so inclined.
+Vanitas shrines require an investment of creativity but they don’t require much of your time, nor money, and I can firmly recommend making your own if you feel so inclined.
 Please feel free to get in touch via the comments and I’ll be happy to offer any advice or feedback that may be useful.
 In the meantime, here are some resources that I’ve found inspiring: